-People wanted to find gold because they heard it could make them very rich.
+People wanted to find gold in California because they heard it could make them very rich.
 They imagined using the gold to buy things they needed or wanted, like food, clothes, or even houses.
 The stories of a lot of gold in California made them excited and hopeful, so they traveled long distances, even across mountains and oceans, to try and find this treasure.
 They were called "49ers" because so many of them came in the year 1849.
-[Reference 49ers Image] These adventurers were willing to take big risks and leave everything behind because they believed finding gold could give them a much better life.
+"49ers" is the nickname for those who flocked to northern California in 1849 hoping to take advantage of the Gold Rush.
+These adventurers were willing to take big risks and leave everything behind because they believed finding gold could give them a much better life.